Anthology

 Hosted by Brynn Saito and Brandon Shimoda

-The Poetry Center is deeply honored to present a poets’ reading and tribute to acclaimed poet, essayist, educator, feminist, and human rights activist, Mitsuye Yamada, to help mark her 100th birthday and the extending influence of her remarkable life and work.
+9/23/2023 — The Poetry Center is deeply honored to present a poets’ reading and tribute to acclaimed poet, essayist, educator, feminist, and human rights activist, Japanese American Poet Mitsuye Yamada, to help mark her 100th birthday and the extending influence of her remarkable life and work.
 This online event is hosted by poets Brynn Saito and Brandon Shimoda and organized with the kind assistance of Hedi Yamada Mouchard.
-REGISTER TO ATTEND.

 This online event is free and open to the public.